A Refuse of Inspiration, A Sanctuary of History and Spirituality, A Haven Being Repaired....

-(After some public money came in the Church of Santa Domenica was opened to the public in 2016.)
+(After some public money came in, the Church of Santa Domenica was opened back to the public in 2016.)

 It was a joy to see services being held in this 300 plus year old beauty.
 For me the spirituality is knowing how many of my ancestors looked upon the same alters and sculptures before I ever did when I was 6 years old.
 I love this church as I love the town that houses and takes care of it.
 This entire region draws me to it and I find myself longing to be there the moment I leave.

 It had been eight long years since I set foot in this church where my ancestors have celebrated many religious ceremonies in, for it has been closed to the public since 2010.
 I just couldn't stay standing outside its massive wooden doors any longer without out entering, so a couple of weeks ago I asked our local priest Padre Domenico, if I could take photographs of the interior and, thankfully, he agreed.
 As is the case every time I enter this structure, I am awed.
 How can anyone not be inspired upon entering and seeing the ornate baroque stucco that surrounds the altar?
 Even if you are not religious, it is an architectural wonder.

 This is the Church of Santa Domenica, (La Chiesa di S. Domenica V.M.) in the town where my family comes from in Mandanici, Sicily.
 It's bones were built in the 12th Century.
 A bit of plaster had fallen away close to the altar, and I was shown the ancient foundation stone.
 The stucco, paintings and sculptures were added in 1696.
 Since I can trace my ancestors back to this town at that time, I know they gazed at this church when it was new, and now I visit it in disrepair.